ska-telescope/ska-dlm-client/docs/src/openapi_dlm_client/RequestApi.md

 Query Exists And Ready

-Check whether a data_item exists and is in ready state.
+Check whether a data_item exists and is in READY state.

 ### Example